TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-spark.md

 <br>

-### “Select from Top 100 rows” gesture not working from a Spark Table pointing to a Cosmos DB container
+### *Select from Top 100 rows* gesture not working from a Spark Table pointing to a Cosmos DB container
-*“Failed to execute query.
-Error: Invalid object name”* might be the error message that you get.
+*Failed to execute query.
+Error: Invalid object name* might be the error message that you get.
 Currently, Synapse metastore only syncs Spark and SQL Tables over parquet files in ADLsg2.

 **Solution**